Deck the halls!

 We've rounded up the best ideas for your homemade Christmas tree, including snow balls, baby's first ornament, hip kids' silhouettes and more!
 Click through to learn how to make these 10 cheer-inspiring crafts for the holiday season.

 We suspect you’ll be pulling this little treasure out of the ornament box for years to come.

-has shared the full tutorial for her family’s holiday homemade wood block ornaments.
+Ana over at Babble Dabble Do has shared the full tutorial for her family’s holiday homemade wood block ornaments.
 To get started, pick up some wooden blocks from your favorite local craft store, decorative tape, glitter, glue and paint.
 Let your kids craft their own unique designs and then hang on the tree or give them away as a special family gift.
-Babble Dabble Do

 Head to the site for kid-friendly step-by-step instructions and great photos.

 This clever baker’s twine ornament idea from About Family Crafts not only looks really cool — you probably have some of the materials laying around the house!

 To make your own, you’ll need a small balloon, a jingle bell, baker’s twine and liquid starch.
 Mom Sherri said it can be tricky getting the bell into the balloon, so an adult may need to lend a helping hand to the little ones.
 Check out the post to make one of your own and add a little jingle to your tree this year.

 These DIY ornaments from Design Improvised will add just the right amount of “fresh fallen snow” to your holiday tree.